JUMP TO A TOPIC

 Information on Asbestos Trust Fund Payouts

-People who file for asbestos trust fund payouts often make claims against numerous trusts.
-There usually isn’t just one company responsible for your lung cancer or mesothelioma.
-Many corporations were involved in the mining, production and sale of asbestos and asbestos products.
-They all could have a role in why you developed either of these cancers.
+People who file with asbestos trust funds often make claims against numerous trusts.
+Typically, multiple companies are responsible for a person’s lung cancer or mesothelioma.
+Numerous corporations were involved in the mining, production, or sale of asbestos and various asbestos products.
+They all have potential liability in causing your cancer.

 Compensation for Victims of Asbestos Exposure

-Many people with asbestos-related diseases receive financial support from asbestos trust funds, which are a type of mesothelioma compensation.
-Soon-to-be-bankrupt companies organized these funds, per court orders, to ensure that victims of asbestos exposure could receive compensation for the companies’ wrongdoing.
-Asbestos trust funds support people with all types of asbestos-related diseases.
+Many people with asbestos-related diseases receive financial payouts from asbestos trust funds, a type of mesothelioma compensation.
+Asbestos companies in bankruptcy organized and funded trusts, per court orders, to ensure that victims exposed to their products could continue to receive compensation for the companies’ wrongdoing.

 What You Need to Know About Asbestos Trust Funds